 FRS radios are legally limited to 500mw output.
 They also operate on UHF between 462 and 467 MHz, so they’re basically line of site.
 That means if there is anything (a hill, lots of trees, buildings, etc) between you and the person you’re trying to talk to, you might not probably won’t be able to communicate.
 Some makers advertise a range of “up to 36 miles,” but that is under ideal conditions – like mountain top to mountain top with nothing in between.
 Real life performance is more like 1/2 to 1 mile.
 FRS has 14 channels allocated, 7 of which are shared with the General Mobile Radio Service (GMRS) band.

 MURS radios operate on VHF between 151 – 154 MHz and are legally limited to 2 watts of transmitting power.
 Only a few companies make MURS transceivers, so they tend to be more expensive than CB or FRS radios.
 The frequencies they operate on work better in rural terrain than FRS radios but not quite as good as CB.
 On the other hand, MURS radios operate using frequency modulation (FM) which is more immune to radio noise than CB radio, so the range can be as good as CB in spite of the lower transmitting power.
 MURS has 5 channels allocated.

-My choice is CB.
+For unlicensed 2 way radio, my choice is CB.
 The band is pretty much unused in my area, so there is almost no interference.
 I also like the potentially longer range and that there are 40 available channels instead of just 5 or 14.